realishaanlohani/expenditure_splitter/README.md

 ## Data Storage

-This project uses **CSV (Comma-Separated Values)** file system to store and manage data.
-Data is saved to `expenses.csv` (or similar) in the project root.
+This project uses CSV file system to store and manage data.
+Data is saved to `expenses.csv` in the project root.
 You can open this file in Excel or any text editor to view or back up your raw data!

 ## Requirements

-**Python**
+**Python** (any latest version)

-## Notes / Limitations
+## Notes

   * Currently, the logic assumes all expenses are split equally among all participants.
   * Data is stored locally on your machine, therefore is not being stored online.